visheshk27/RICKROLL-PRANK/README.md

-#Hey you it's Rickroll website
+# Hey you it's Rickroll website
-It redirects you to a youtube video
+It redirects you somewhere open the link to see where

-By @crackingfactory
+Love from @crackingfactory